sturdy-dev/codeball-action/README.md

 [![Discord](https://img.shields.io/badge/join-Discord-blue.svg)](https://discord.gg/nE4UcQHZtV)

-# CODEBALL &mdash; AI CODE REVIEW 🔮
+# 🔮 Codeball &mdash; AI Code Review

 Codeball is a code review AI that scores Pull Requests on a grade from 0 _(needs careful review)_ to 1 _(you should merge this!)_